 The Orlando Science Center is four floors of discovery, including interactive activities, live presentations, animals, dinosaur skeletons, a hurricane simulator and giant IMAX films.

-It’s a relatively cheap, fun thing to do with admission for adults $17 and kids 3-11 at $12.
+It’s a relatively cheap, fun thing to do.

-From the air to the sea; Titanic The Experience is an interactive museum which features artifacts recovered from the Titanic and recreations of famous parts of the ship such as the Grand Staircase, a first-class cabin and more.
+From the air to the sea; Titanic: The Artifact Exhibition is an interactive museum which features artifacts recovered from the Titanic and recreations of famous parts of the ship such as the Grand Staircase, a first-class cabin and more.

 This one may be a little pricey for the true thrifty traveller–$21.95 for adults and $12.95 for kids 12 and under– but if you’ve always been intrigued by the Titanic it’s worth prying open the purse strings.